 If you’re having problems with sleep, you may need sleep medicine, but you might be wondering about it and have some questions.
-Koala® Center for Sleep & TMJ Disorders would like to answer those questions so you know what to expect when you come see us.
+Koala® Center For Sleep & TMJ Disorders would like to answer those questions so you know what to expect when you come see us.
 Here’s our sleep medicine Q&A!
 Please call us for more information or book an appointment online.
-We have 10 clinic locations.
+We have 07 clinic locations.
 We Serve Patients From All Over the USA.
 Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.

 Consider scheduling a consultation with a professional trained in sleep medicine if you suspect you may have a sleep problem, especially if it’s sleep apnea.

 You may need sleep medicine if you aren’t sleeping well or if you’re experiencing the effects of poor sleep.
 Such effects and some indications you’re not sleeping well are never feeling rested even after a long night’s sleep, difficulty falling or staying asleep, unusual breathing patterns, unusual movement during sleep, frequent trips to the bathroom when you should be sleeping, fatigue, lack of focus, and irritability during the day, or changes to your sleep/wake schedule.
 It might be hard to tell whether you need sleep medicine.
 A problem like sleep apnea can be difficult to identify unless a sleep partner points out you’re often gasping or snoring during sleep.
 If your bed partner sees you stop breathing in your sleep, seek help immediately.

 If left untreated, sleep apnea can lead to a chronic or even fatal health condition.
 A sleep medicine doctor can easily identify and address sleep problems.

 This kind of professional practices sleep medicine and its various forms like dental sleep medicine.
 Sleep medicine entails identifying, assessing, monitoring, treating, or preventing sleep problems and disorders.
 Sleep studies, blood tests, medications, and various therapies can help with addressing the matter and treating the patient.